dekkerglen/CubeCobra/CONTRIBUTING.md

 #### Javascript

 For Javascript please make sure your code is formatted using the JS Beautify standard.
-This can be done by running `npm run-script beautify`.
+This can be done by running `npm run-script beautify public/js/*.js`.

 #### Jade/PUG CSS and HTML